Customer Kudos

 Strings

 Nothing spoils a jam session like a broken string, so it's always good to have extra packs.
-Also, depending on how much you play, guitars should get a new set of strings at least every several months.
+Depending on how much you play, guitars should get a new set of strings at least every several months.
 Keep in mind, different types of guitars need different types of strings.
 For example, regular acoustic guitars use standard metal strings, while classical guitars use strings made of nylon.